 Paris is empty.
-There’s no one left except the tourists and the Chinese.
+There’s no one left except the tourists who planned poorly, or cheaply.
 All the Parisians and even the other expats are in the south, or in Spain, or on the Côte.
 Everything’s closed; not one event scheduled until September.
 Even the blogs and guidebook sites I shoot for are quiet this time of year.
 I’ve taken every possible photo of Paris.
 There’s not much to do except walk around and look at shuttered doors.
 I’m the only person I know who has enough money to live in Paris, but not enough to leave it.

 I know I should get out of the house and remind myself why I live in this town, outside of le douchebag who dumped me two weeks after I arrived and ten months of freelancing to prove I didn’t come here for him.
 So I go.
 I walk outside and the sounds of motorized scooters and church bells fill my ears, and Place Jules Joffrin is full of people who either have nothing to do, nowhere to go or they’re drug dealers exchanging stuffed handshakes.